 Article written by:

-Guest Contributor, Roshani Pandey, an investment industry veteran, who has spent 16 years advising individuals and institutions on their finances at firms such as Goldman Sachs and BlackRock.
-She created her financial blog to provide you actionable information on investing and personal finance in a way that’s easy for anyone to understand.
-Follow her on Twitter @fearlesswelive and LinkedIn.
+Guest Contributor, Roshani Pandey, an investment industry veteran, who's spent 16 years advising individuals and institutions on their finances at firms such as Goldman Sachs and BlackRock.
+She created True Root Financial to help individuals make smart, life-changing decisions about money so that they can live their best life.
+Follow her on Facebook, LinkedIn, and Instagram.